lisafast/lacnotredame/content/_index.md

 ## [Protect the clean water we enjoy](/water/keepclean/)

 Keep our water clean.
-Share the tip sheet with your renters - binder page version available.
+Share our tip sheet with your new neighbours and renters - binder page version available.

 Gardez notre eau propre.
 Partagez la fiche de conseils avec vos locataires - version de la page du cartable disponible.

 * [View and print tips to keep our lakes clean](/water/keepclean/) for your family and for your guests.

+## Eurasian Milfoil - keep your boats out of the Zombie Weed
 Some years, invasive Eurasian Milfoil forms a dense carpet on the lake's surface, crowding out the indigenous plant species and harming fish.
 It was brought in on someone's boat or fishing equipment in the 1990's.
 It's a Zombie Weed: each tiny piece broken off by waves or boats can turn into a new plant.

 Certaines années, le myriophylle envahissant forme un tapis dense à la surface du lac, évinçant les espèces végétales indigènes et nuisant aux poissons.
 Il a été introduit sur le bateau ou l'équipement de pêche de quelqu'un dans les années 1990.
 Chaque petit morceau brisé par les vagues ou les bateaux peut se transformer en une nouvelle plante.